Social Services: Children & Youth

 · Approach all children and families with respect.

-· Do not promise the child any candy or toys (stuffed animals, etc.) before the interview.
+· Do not promise the child any juice, snack, candy or toys (stuffed animals, etc.) before the interview.

 · Remember to smile and acknowledge the family and other agency members.
-We want our clients and agency partners to have a positive experience at Ellis County Children’s Advocacy Center.
+We want our clients and agency partners to have a positive experience at the ECCAC.

 · If a client’s behavior becomes inappropriate or violent, notify the parents/guardians immediately and have them address the problem with the child.
-If they refuse or are unable to control the child, then notify either the Forensic Services Coordinator or Forensic Interviewer.
+If they refuse or are unable to control the child, then notify a staff member.
 NEVER raise your voice, yell or scold a child.
 Always ask for help if you are in an uncomfortable situation.

 In the event of an emergency, such as someone who appears threatening or a suspected perpetrator is attempting to come in the agency, notify staff immediately.
 If staff is not available, contact 911 immediately.